Martinnilsen99/TDAT2003---Systemutvikling-2-med-web-applikasjoner/SCRUM-prosjekt/Team 5 Harmoni/README.md

 ## `Run application`
 ### `Start the server`
-From the top-level repository folder:
+From the "Team 5 Harmoni"-folder:
 ```
 cd server
 ```